 A variety of third party sites and articles which may be of interest.

-This web page is copyright © 2010-2013 by Richard Green.
+This web page is copyright © 2010-2014 by Richard Green.
 All rights reserved.
 Unauthorized reproduction is prohibited.
 The icon and screenshots of the CounterPoison game and the RetroShark game are copyrighted by Richard Green.
 All rights reserved.
 All trademarks are the property of their respective owners.
 To contact the webmaster, please use the contact form or send e-mail to richard at thedoorintomorning dot com.
-If you are a known person and are interested in encrypted e-mail communication using the OpenPGP standard, please inform the webmaster.
-This page was last updated on December 7, 2013.
+If you are interested in encrypted e-mail messaging (PGP/GnuPG), please inform the webmaster.
+This page was last updated on February 4, 2014.